Yandex Cloud

 2. Make sure the data from the source Managed Service for OpenSearch cluster has been migrated to the Yandex MPP Analytics for PostgreSQL cluster:

-1. Obtain an SSL certificate for secure access to the Yandex MPP Analytics for PostgreSQL cluster.
+1. Get an SSL certificate to connect to the Greenplum® cluster.

 2. Install the dependencies: